-The former five-lane Port Mann Bridge was built in the early 1960s when the area's population was 800,000.
+The new bridge replaced the former five-lane Port Mann Bridge, which was built in the early 1960s when the area's population was 800,000.
 Today, the bridge serves more than 800,000 vehicles in any given week.
-The bridge just wasn't able to accommodate the region's growth.
-In fact, the old Port Mann Bridge was congested up to 14 hours a day.
-Now, it's a whole new story.
-The new bridge easily accommodates the more than 2.2 million people who now call Metro Vancouver home - not to mention the additional 1 million expected over the next 30 years.
+The old bridge just wasn't able to accommodate the region's growth.
+Now, the new bridge easily accommodates the more than 2.2 million people who now call Metro Vancouver home - not to mention the additional 1 million expected over the next 30 years.
 All told, the benefits are far-reaching.

 In fact, here are some benefits at a glance.
 The project includes: